uperl/AnyEvent-Finger/README.md

 # CAVEATS

-[AnyEvent](https://metacpan.org/pod/AnyEvent) (a dependency of this module) is no longer supported on Perl 5.22 by its author.

 Finger is an oldish protocol and almost nobody uses it anymore.

 Most finger clients do not have a way to configure an alternate port.